Brian Castle

 As we raise the temperature, the dipoles start to disalign, and we get fractions of them that are at this angle or the other.
 We can calculate (approximately) how many of them are at a given angle using statistical mechanics.
 In the extreme situation, all the angles are random and there is no relationship between any of them, however there are situations in between where there may be pockets with a greater ratio of one angle or another.
 In this case, we are interested in the relationship between these pockets, because Kuramoto tells us that when oscillators of the same frequency interact, their phases tend to couple.

 Instead of raising the temperature to decouple the oscillators, we can also do the opposite, we can begin at a high temperature with a fully decoupled system, and then lower the temperature so the magnetic dipoles start aligning.
+This is roughly what happens in a Boltzmann machine, the temperature gets lowered until there is some form of alignment.
 In this case we're interested to know whether there are any interactions between the dipoles - in other words, does the alignment of dipoles in one region somehow assist or hinder the alignment of dipoles in a different region?

 In the original Ising model there was no concept of "oscillator", there was simply an angle attached to every dipole.
 To get an oscillator, the angle has to move back and forth like a pendulum.
 This formalism is easily introduced.
 The figure shows a network with oscillators, tied into a mesh with resistors.